Man shot outside rapper DaBaby’s NC mansion, police say - NewsBreak

 Officers responded to Dababy’s property around 7:45 p.m. to the report of a shooting.

 Officers at the scene found a man suffering from a non-life-threatening gunshot wound on his lower body, authorities said.
-He was taken to the hospital for treatment.Video: Driverless car gets pulled over in San Francisco, then appears to take off
+He was taken to the hospital for treatment.Fatal shooting at Georgia graduation

 The police chief tells Queen City News that only two other people were around when the man was shot, DaBaby and another person.